-St Francis' Catholic Primary School Child Protection and Safeguarding Policy 2022-2023
+St Francis' Catholic Primary School Child Protection and Safeguarding Policy 2023-2024

-This document is based on guidance from Keeping Children Safe in Education (KCSIE) 2022 and Working Together to Safeguard Children 2018.
-If the Government re-issues this guidance during the 22/23 period the Policy will be updated and compliant with any changes.
+This document is based on guidance from Keeping Children Safe in Education (KCSIE) (2023 version) and Working Together to Safeguard Children 2018.
+If the Government re-issues this guidance during the 23/24 period, please ensure your policy is compliant with any changes.